-Within each level, there are three categories: Pictorial, Nature and Creative, along with two themes that are only offered in the third competition.
-The themes for 2017-18 are not yet selected.
+Within each level, there are four categories: Pictorial, Nature, Natural Things and Creative, along with a theme which is available and mandatory in the third competition only.
+The theme for 2019-20 is ‘Architecture’.
 Members may submit images in more than one category but are normally limited to a total of three images per competition.
 There is an exception whereby an image that is found to be mis-categorised in a competition may be resubmitted as a fourth image in the subsequent competition during the competition year.

 There is also one flower competition, The Maurice deCunha competition, in which all members compete at the same level.
-For further details, please see the Digital Competition Handbook.
-Comments or questions on Digital Competitions can be communicated to the Digital Competition Team Chair, Sandro Del Re, at any meeting or by sending an email to: email@example.com.
+For all these details and more, please see the Digital Competition Handbook.
+Comments or questions on Digital Competitions can be communicated to the Digital Competition Team Chair, Sandro Del Re, at any meeting or by sending an email to: firstname.lastname@example.org.